Ruby in Jewellery: Meaning of the Red Stone, Types and How to Choose

 Conclusion

-For an engagement ring it is a bold choice, not the standard diamond, but one with immense historical resonance.
+For an engagement ring it is a bold choice, not the standard diamond, but one with immense historical resonance and a clear symbolism.
 For daily wear it is an exceptionally durable stone that will last decades.
-For investment, a certified Burmese ruby is one of the few assets that has consistently appreciated.
+For investment, a certified untreated Burmese stone has long been among the most consistently valued of all coloured gemstones.

 About Zevira